utuhiro78/mozcdic-ut-place-names/README.md

 ## Overview

-Mozc UT Place Name Dictionary is a dictionary converted from the [Japan Post's ZIP code data](https://www.post.japanpost.jp/zipcode/download.html) for Mozc.
+A dictionary converted from the [Japan Post's ZIP code data](https://www.post.japanpost.jp/zipcode/download.html) for Mozc.

 Thanks to the Japan Post's ZIP code data team.